juan-manuel-maffei-skydropx/.github/.github/pull_request_template.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes

+# Deploy considerations
+🚀 Explain if there is something to consider before or while it's deploying to production.
+For example enviroment variables, scripts to run, etc.